canonical/ubuntu-core-docs/en/guides/build-device/board-enablement.md

 Note: The `--extra-snaps` argument takes either a snap name accessible from the store or a local path to a built snap.

-Your image is ready, you can use a tool like `dd` to write the image to an SDcard and boot your board.
+Your image is ready, you can use a tool like `dd` to write the image to an SD Card and boot your board.

 ### Build a custom image for a reference board